ysyk2021/the-art-of-digital-leadership-leading-effectively-in-the-digital-age/src/chapter-5-4.md

-Chapter 5: Navigating Digital Disruption: Leveraging Digital Disruption for Competitive Advantage
+Leveraging Digital Disruption for Competitive Advantage
 =================================================================================================

 Digital disruption is transforming industries and creating new opportunities for organizations to gain a competitive advantage.
 In this chapter, we will explore strategies for navigating digital disruption and leveraging it for competitive advantage.